 The distance may take a heavier toll on you personally, with some trips stretching well over 40 hours.
 Although the buses will stop for food and drink, some of the stops are at very odd hours and you may sleep through them.
 Don't rely on finding anything of real nutritional value; bring water and snacks on the coach with you.
 Brazil's truck stop diners are nothing to write home about.

 The metro is one of the easiest ways to get around major cities like Rio and São Paulo.
 Fares are around R$3.50 - R$3.80.
 If you plan to use the metro often, there are rechargable travel cards you can purchase.

-The metros are generally cleaner and safer than travelling by local bus.
+The metros are generally cleaner and safer than traveling by local bus.
 However, the metros do not operate at night (unless it's Rio Carnivale) so you will need to make alternative arrangements.

 Be aware of discount tickets on the street, they are likely to be fakes.
 Always purchase from a metro station ticket booth or machine.

 As always, when traveling on the metro make sure that you keep watch of your belongings at all times, especially during peak hours when metro carriages are packed full.

 There is no shortage of taxis in most Brazilian cities and they are a cheap way of getting around (providing you don't get stuck in traffic).

 Taxis are also a safe option if you are planning to have a night out in the city however always make sure you get into a licensed taxi.
 It's advised to phone for a taxi or pick one up at a taxi stop rather than hailing one off the street.